Did you know that certain fat cells in your body are extremely “resistant” to being mobilized and burned?

 If I were to eat a larger meal containing a fair amount of carbohydrate, however, there’s a chance that my insulin levels would still be elevated come cardio time.
 Thus, I “play it safe” and keep the meal small.

 I don’t take any fat loss supplements at lunch.

 (It’s worth noting that I also have a scoop of whey at about 3 PM, which gives my body about 2.5 to 3 hours to process it before cardio.)

 About 10 minutes before doing my fasted cardio, I take the following:

-I then do 25 minutes of HIIT cardio on the recumbent bike and eat dinner after, followed by about 40 grams of protein an hour or so before bed.
+I then do 20-to-40 minutes of low-to-moderate-intensity cardio on the recumbent bike and eat dinner after, followed by about 40 grams of protein an hour or so before bed.

 Millions of people are struggling to lose belly fat and resorting to all kinds of weird diets, supplements, and “flat belly tricks.”

 It doesn’t have to be that way.
 For anyone.
 Ever.